BaseMax/JobHuntTS/README.md

 - **Job Listings:** Display job listings with detailed descriptions, requirements, and application instructions.
 - **Application Tracking:** Employers can track and manage job applications through the dashboard.
 - **GraphQL API:** Utilize a powerful GraphQL API for seamless job listing retrieval and user interactions.
-- **Responsive Design:** A responsive and user-friendly interface accessible on various devices.
 - **Open Source:** JobHunt is open source, allowing you to customize and contribute to its development.

 ## Installation